Carbon Steel vs Stainless Steel

-If the end application has appearance requirement,we have to its surface treatment.
-After post treatment to carbon steel and stainless steel, all surface can be shining and bright.
+After post-treatment to carbon steel and stainless steel, all surfaces can be shining and bright.
 But after the polishing process, carbon steel requires a clear coat or paint rather quickly.
 Otherwise, the carbon steel will begin to tarnish and eventually rust.
 But stainless steel will not.
-And it will keep its luster in the scratched area after scratched.
-For carbon steel,it have to paint or repainted.Otherwise it will be subject to corrosion.
+And it will keep its luster in the scratched area after being scratched.

-Point 4: Price
+Point 5: Price

-One more important factor is the price or difference between carbon steels and stainless steels.
-Different grades have varying costs, stainless steels are generally more expensive than carbon steels.
+One more important factor is the price difference between carbon steel and stainless steel.
+Different grades have varying costs.
+Stainless steels are generally more expensive than carbon steel.
 This is mainly to the addition of a variety of alloying elements in stainless steel.
 Such as chromium, nickel, manganese, and others.

 How to Choose?

-If the job in corrosive environment, stainless steel may be the best option.
-If no appearance consider and money budget lower. carbon steel will be better.
+If the job is in a corrosive environment, stainless steel may be the best option.
+If no appearance considers and money budget lower. carbon steel will be better.

-In short, carbon steel can more easily be made razor sharp and is generally stronger.
+In short, carbon steel can more easily be made razor-sharp and is generally stronger.
 Whereas stainless steel is longer-lasting thanks to its resistance to corrosion and chipping.
 It’s all about context.
 Each material has advantages and disadvantages.
 The key factor is matching the steel to the job requirements.

-If reading this article,you still have confused for Carbon Steel and Stainless Steel,view below table.
-It will be the a good primer reference.
+After reading this article, if you still have confused about Carbon Steel and Stainless Steel.
+View the below table.
+It will be a good primer reference.